COVID-19 is an Occupational Disease for Some Occupations

 What’s Important in these Cases

-Favorable medical opinion on a more probable than not basis is always required.
-Being a frontline worker and having a presumption is great.
+Favorable medical opinion on a more probable than not basis is always required..
 Good facts showing probable exposure within two weeks of symptoms is helpful.
 Proximity to persons makes a difference.
 Showing that work exposure to Covid is more likely than non work exposure will be necessary.

 Other L&I Information